If you're looking for ways to earn income, work less, and create long-term sustainable wealth, click here.

 1) Managed blog service:

 If you're not a techie or new to building websites, the easiest option is to start a blog using a managed service.
 They will do all the tough techie work for you as far as setting up and managing a blog is concerned.
 You don't have to worry about server optimization, server load issues, hacker attacks, or installing scripts.
 The one that I recommend is Siteground's WordPress Hosting.
+If you're not so WordPress-focused, you can try out a free blog at Wix.

 2) Shared hosting: